-The Information Technology program is designed to serve two types of students.
+The Computer Information Systems and Information Technology program is designed to serve two types of students.
 First, those who have an undergraduate degree and would like to make a career change to computer information technology, and second, those who are already in the information technology workforce and would like to enhance their career growth in a specialized area.
-Students may choose from three areas:
+Students may choose from two areas:

-Software Engineering E-commerce/ Internet Technologies Geographic Information Systems
+Software Engineering Internet Technologies